oarcscience/ith.oarc.science/neu/ossian/oss00.md

 (Reprint of 1773 edition)

 ###### Prefatory material (to page 188) scanned at Intangible Textual Heritage, April 2003.
 Other material based on material developed by exclassics.org, with additional proofing and formatting at Intangible Textual Heritage.
-John B. Hare, Redactor.
+Jean Lelievre, Redactor.
 This text is in the public domain.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 <span id="img_front"></span> [![](tn/front.jpg)
 Click to enlarge](img/front.jpg.md)